joefraley/resume/README.md

 ### Projects
 #### [CounterWatch](http://www.alexaskillstore.com/other/watchcounter/39162) (2016)
-+ A Skill for Amazon's natural language platform Alexa that reports the ideal counter for any Overwatch character on demand.
++ A Skill for Amazon's natural language platform `Alexa` that reports the ideal counter for any Overwatch character on demand.
-+ Written in Node and deployed via AWS Lambda.
++ Written in Node and deployed via `AWS Lambda`.

 #### [RatticusScript](https://www.ratticusscript.com) (2016)
 + An proof-of-concept for completely modern serverless architecture.
-Written in React and Node.
+Written in `React` and `Node`.
 + A fully responsive static site that can be updated and deployed using one command.
 + Implements IndieAuth and web mentions.
 Syndicates content from the CMS to Twitter, Medium, and other social media feeds.
-+ Leverages AWS cloud systems like Lambda for API calls without a back-end.
++ Leverages `AWS` cloud systems like `Lambda` for API calls without a back-end.

 #### [ThingsSDK](https://github.com/thingsSDK/thingssdk-cli) (2016)
-+ Core contributor to open source suite of tools for writing and running JavaScript directly on micro-controllers.
++ Core contributor to open source suite of tools for writing and running `JavaScript` directly on micro-controllers.
-+ Added testing and CI to the project using Mocha and Travis.
++ Added testing and CI to the project using `Mocha` and `Travis CI`.
 + Improved command line experience by adding fail-safes, colorized output, and other additions.
 + Core contributer to [documentation and guides](https://guides.thingssdk.com/).

 #### [Fetch!](http://www.fetch.love) (2015)
 + A single-page web application for tracking your lost pets, by crowd-sourcing community animal sightings.
-+ Written in Node and Backbone.
++ Written in `Node` and `Backbone`.
-+ Extensively uses the Google Maps API.
++ Extensively uses the `Google Maps API`.

 ### Volunteer Experience
 #### Full-Stack Developer | [Faunalytics](https://faunalytics.org/) (August 2016 - Present)